ConsciousML/terragrunt-template-catalog-aws/docs/continuous-integration.md

 4. Address any failures and push fixes
 5. Once both jobs pass, merge your PR

-> **Note**: Infrastructure tests consume GCP resources and take some time to deploy and destroy.
+> **Note**: Infrastructure tests deploy AWS resources and take some time to deploy and destroy.
 The label check is used to run the tests only run when your PR is ready for final validation before merging.

 ## Troubleshooting